 On December 14th, which is the day that Maria Lauterbach disappeared, her roommate, Sgt.
 Durham, found a handwritten note that said,

-So far the handwriting appears to match Lauterbach’s.
+So far, the handwriting appears to match Lauterbach’s.
 He noticed that her car and some of her personal items were gone.
 At that point he contacted her sister about the note and reported her absence to his superiors, believing that she had gone UA.
 The same day, an ATM camera caught her withdrawing $700 and she bought a one-way bus ticket to El Paso the next day.
-Perhaps she thought she was going to meet Laurean there?
+She thought she was going to meet Laurean there?

 Randi asks this question:

 Considering that according to the autopsy results that say she died before her family ever even reported her missing, most likely it wouldn’t have helped them one iota.

 I ran across this story at WRAL.
 Apparently Cesar Laurean was born in Mexico and is a naturalized American Citizen.
 Paul Ciccarelli, a special agent with NCIS is working with the Immigration Service, the U.S. Marshal’s Service and the FBI to determine if Laurean is headed for Mexico.